DuyLinh-Data/Data-Portfolio/README_GITHUB_PROFILE.md

 ## 💼 About Me

 - 🎓 Background in Engineering with a growing focus on Business Intelligence & Data Analytics
-- 📊 Skilled in building dashboards, customer segmentation models, and end-to-end data pipelines
+- 📊 Practicing dashboard building, customer segmentation, and data workflow automation
 - 💼 Actively looking for part-time roles in data analysis or full-time opportunities related to data
 - 📍 Based in Vietnam | 🌐 Open to global remote opportunities